nareshbhatia/bullsfirst-exercise/README.md

 - Functions
 - Literal types
 - Generics
-- Classes (since React is moving towards functional components, the class concept is surprisingly not that important)
+- Classes (since React's move towards functional components, the class concept is surprisingly not that important)

 ### React